chuksoo/ISYE-6740-Project---Shoe-Image-Recognition/README.md

  + Model architecture: A CNN model will be designed, consisting of convolutional layers, pooling layers, and fully connected layers.
 The architecture will be tailored to capture the distinctive visual features of Nike shoe models.
 Techniques such as dropout and batch normalization may be incorporated to improve the model's generalization and prevent overfitting.

  + Model training: The designed CNN model will be trained using the labeled shoe images as input and their corresponding shoe model names as target labels.
 The model will learn to recognize the visual patterns associated with each shoe model during the training process.
-Training will utilize optimization algorithms such as stochastic gradient descent (SGD).
+Training will utilize optimization algorithms such as Adam algorithm.

  + Model evaluation: The trained CNN model will be evaluated using a separate set of test images containing models wearing various Nike shoes.
-The accuracy of the model in correctly identifying the shoe models will be measured using evaluation metrics such as categorical cross-entropy loss, accuracy, precision, recall, and F1 score.
+The accuracy of the model in correctly identifying the shoe models will be measured using evaluation metrics such as categorical cross-entropy loss and accuracy.

  + Fine-tuning: If necessary, the model will be fine-tuned by adjusting hyperparameters such as learning rate, batch size, or the number of layers to improve its accuracy and optimize its performance.